 So how do accountants stack up compared to this?

-It's certain it does depend on which type of accounting job you want to do: public accounting, finance accounting, general accounting, corporate accounting, auditing and so on.
+It's certain it does depend on which type of accounting job you want to do: public accounting, financial accounting, general accounting, corporate accounting, auditing and so on.

-According to the 2018 HSBC Expat Survey, the most popular destinations for expatriate workers include Hong-Kong, Austria, Norway, Singapore, Germany, as well as Switzerland, all countries with major finance centres or big tech multinational corporations.
-Find different online accounting classes here.
+According to the 2018 HSBC Expat Survey, the most popular destinations for expatriate workers include Hong Kong, Austria, Norway, Singapore, Germany, as well as Switzerland, all countries with major finance centres or big tech multinational corporations.

 Where Can An Accountant Work?